 What’s more, you are limited to run the Sysprep command up to 8 times on a single Windows image.
 After 8 times, you must recreate your Windows image.
-Is there a way to deploy the system without running Sysprep in Windows Server?
+Is there an advanced way to deploy Windows Server to multiple computers?
 The answer is yes if you read on.

-One such method is using AOMEI Image Deploy (AID) Free.
-This is an integrated program that is designed to deploy (restore or clone) system image to multiple computers over network.
-You don’t need to perform Sysprep before deployment.
+One such method is using AOMEI Backupper Technician Plus.
+In addition to the powerful backup, restore and clone features, it is embedded with an image deployment tool named AOMEI Image Deploy (AID).
+With the inbuilt AOMEI Image Deploy tool, you can deploy (restore or clone) system image to unlimited computers over network.
 Compared to Windows built-in tools, this program is relatively simple to use.

 Preparations before deployment